austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

    * The data is used by the tool to aggregate and analyze user and application access.
    * Access to other systems and applications that are not covered by this automated tool are reviewed manually on a quarterly basis or with any significant change to the target environment.
    * As a result of each review, unused or invalid access will be removed.
-2. **Compliance and Controls Audit:** This refers to the audit performed against the Technical, Administrative, and/or Physical controls as defined in `placeholder`  policies and procedures, to measure their adoption and effectiveness.
+2. **Compliance and Controls Audit:** This refers to the audit performed against the Technical, Administrative, and/or Physical controls as defined in `<Company Placeholder>`  policies and procedures, to measure their adoption and effectiveness.
 This type of auditing is typically performed by either a designated internal audit team or an external audit firm, at _defined intervals_ or prompted by a _trigger event_.

 ```
 POTENTIAL TRIGGER EVENTS INCLUDE: